software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > Use the jacoco-maven-plugin in the project as instructed above.
 Generate a coverage report and check the coverage of the methods in the `ReadingRecommendationRestController` and `CategoryRestController` classes we tested previously.
 Are all the lines of the methods fully covered by the tests?

+{: .important-title }

+> Exercise 14
+>
+> Add instructions on _how to run the tests_ to the `README.md` file under the "Usage guide" subheading.
+You can instruct the reader to use the `./mvnw test` command to run the tests.

 ## Authentication

 Most of the application have features that need to verify the user's identity before they are allowed to perform certain actions.
 This process is referred to as _authentication_.
 User's identity can be verified in different ways, but a quite common process is to associate a password with a certain username or some other unique identifier such as email.
 The user who knows the password of a username will be identified as that user.